 - Immediate (quick) Save/Recall A defined set of instrument settings are saved or recalled quickly in just one step, without defining a filename or storage location.
 This function enables a fast switching between different instrument settings. - Save/Recall in files with user-defined names The defined set of instrument settings are saved to a definable storage location.
-The file extension is .savrcltxt. - Settings files created in this way are visible in the file system and accessible with the supported methods for file handling.
+The file extension is \.savrcltxt.
+Settings files created in this way are visible in the file system and accessible with - Settings files created in this way are visible in the file system and accessible with the supported methods for file handling.